-The camaraderie between the Belgium, German and British troops lasted almost an entire week!
+The camaraderie between Belgium, German and British troops lasted almost an entire week!

-The message was clear, even in the war zone, peace was the preferred state of being.
+The message was clear amongst the soldiers, even in the war zone, peace was the preferred state of being.

 Even if it’s only for one day, or one week.

 Extend peace to someone in your community that you have been in conflict with and celebrate, sing songs, or play with them.